Early Childhood and Nursery School Family Handbook

 Families interested in providing a hot lunch for their child may do so daily.
 Our hot lunch is provided by Vicky’s Lunchbox.
+Friday lunch is a pizza lunch.
 The menu offers many options, including gluten-free.
 Detailed information on hot lunch and challah will be provided in your school email packets.
 Hot Lunch will be delivered to your child’s classroom and teachers will help with distribution.
 If your child does not purchase hot lunch, a lunch from home is expected.
 No outside delivery of lunch is permitted.

 Wise School will provide the children with a healthy snack each day.
 Snack may consist of fresh fruit, vegetables, cheese, yogurt, crackers, etc., with at least two food groups per snack.
 Children who have specific allergies and cannot consume foods that are prepared in factories that manufacture and process products containing nuts and other allergens must speak with their teachers.
 You may be asked to provide your child’s teachers with a bag of safe snacks.

 We ask that you refrain from bringing gum and/or candy to our school.
 We appreciate your support in our efforts to maintain a clean, safe and healthy campus for all our children.

 Bottles and Sippy Cups